Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

 where $\displaystyle \lambda_U=\frac{\sigma^2}{\sigma_U^2}, \lambda_V=\frac{\sigma^2}{\sigma_V^2}$.
-Eq.~(\ref{PMF}), the objective function of PMF, is almost the same as that of FunkSVD in form while the hyper-parameter $\lambda$ of FunkSVD has clearer setting rules in PMF.
-Under the rules, however, PMF may still overfit due to the inappropriate setting of hyper-parameters $\sigma, \sigma^2_*$.
-Instead of following the hypothesis of PMF that $U$ and $V$ are independent, Bayesian PMF (BPMF) \cite{salakhutdinov2008bayesian} hypothesizes that the distributions of $U, V$ are non-Gaussian and that $\lambda_U, \lambda_V$ both follow Gaussian distribution (Tab.~\ref{Bayes} gives details).
-Based on Markov random field \cite{li1994markov}, Mrf-MF \cite{peng2016n} hypothesizes that the prior distributions of $U, V$ are related to each user's neighborhood (Tab.~\ref{Bayes} gives details).
-In addition, Poisson factorization \cite{gopalan2014content}, Bernoulli-Poisson factorization \cite{acharya2015nonparametric}, and OrdNMF \cite{gouvert2020ordinal} can apply the Bayesian analysis method in the recommendation based on ordinal data \cite{johnson2006ordinal}.
+Similar in form of the objective function to FunkSVD, Eq.~(\ref{PMF}) is further involved with prior knowledge (i.e., the value ranges of $\lambda_U$ and $\lambda_V$), which can definitely contribute to the settings of hyper-parameters in FunkSVD.
+However, when inappropriately setting the $\sigma$ and $\sigma^2_*$ in Eq.~(\ref{PMF}), which are still hyper-parameters, PMF could be over-fit in training samples.
+Faced with this situation, instead of following the hypothesis of PMF that $U$ and $V$ are independent, Bayesian PMF (BPMF) \cite{salakhutdinov2008bayesian} argues that the distributions of $U$ and $V$ are supposed to be non-Gaussian and that $\lambda_U$ and $\lambda_V$ can both obey the Gaussian distribution (Tab.~\ref{Bayes} gives details).
+Moreover, in light of the Markov random field \cite{li1994markov}, Mrf-MF \cite{peng2016n} hypothesizes that the prior distributions of $U$ and $V$ should be relevant to user's neighborhood (Tab.~\ref{Bayes} gives details).
+The contributions of Bayesian analysis method are not only throughout the FunkSVD framework but far outside it as well, like those in recommendation based on ordinal data \cite{johnson2006ordinal} by means of Poisson factorization \cite{gopalan2014content}, Bernoulli-Poisson factorization \cite{acharya2015nonparametric} or OrdNMF \cite{gouvert2020ordinal}.
+Since a widespread tool for hyper-parameter adjustment, Bayesian analysis method can exert its great value in automatic machine learning \cite{yao2018taking, waring2020automated, he2021automl}, which has been the focus of recent research into recommendation and other machine learning-based fields.